 However, if you plan on savoring the meat for longer than this recommended time frame, consider freezing it immediately.
 It’s interesting to note that unseasoned ground beef can stretch its fridge life up to seven days.

 Practices like freezing significantly increase its shelf life, with best quality maintained if consumed within two to three months from storage date in the freezer.
-Irrespective of these guidelines for storing cooked ground beef in the fridge or freezer; safety remains paramount hence proper handling during storing processes cannot be overemphasized as improper management could result in concerns regarding food safety.
+Irrespective of these guidelines for storing cooked ground beef in the fridge or freezer; safety remains paramount; hence, proper handling during storage processes cannot be overemphasized, as improper management could result in concerns regarding food safety.

 Proper Storage and Handling of Cooked Ground Beef